6 Foods You Should Eat for a Flat Belly

 Even if you've made big New Year resolutions, a few poor food choices each week can quickly add up to a juggernaut of jiggle well before February.
 Don't believe us?
-Consider the caloric damage of typical winter activities—heavy meals and date-night burgers topped with gobs of high-calorie condiments; warming sweet Lumberjack breakfasts, smothered in sugar-packed and fat-blasted toppings; and seasonal drink choices (in a misguided attempt to fend off SAD) guarantee you'll wash it all down with hundreds of extra calories.
+Consider the caloric damage of typical winter activities—heavy meals and late-night burgers you might be ordering in that are topped with gobs of high-calorie condiments; warming sweet Lumberjack breakfasts, smothered in sugar-packed and fat-blasted toppings; and seasonal drink choices (in a misguided attempt to fend off SAD) guarantee you'll wash it all down with hundreds of extra calories.
 Not exactly one of the best weight loss tricks.

-That's why Eat This, Not That! has developed this list of six essential flat-belly foods.
-The more of these bulge-battlers you eat, the better your chances of keeping those abs flat throughout this skin-baring season.
+That's why we came up with this list of six essential flat-belly foods.
+The more of these bulge-battlers you eat, the better your chances of keeping those abs flat, no matter the season.
+And if you're looking for more foods to add to your diet, here are The 7 Healthiest Foods to Eat Right Now.

 Catechins, the powerful antioxidants found in green tea, are known to increase metabolism.
 A study by Japanese researchers found that participants who consumed 690 milligrams of catechins from green tea daily had significantly lower body mass indexes and smaller waist measurements than those in a control group.
-It's safe to say that green tea is one of the best beverages for your health—a stark contrast to any of these 20 unhealthiest drinks in America.
-Avoid those belt-buckling drinks at all costs.
+It's safe to say that green tea is one of the best beverages for your health!

 Never fear this full-fat Mediterranean-diet staple: It's teeming with healthy monounsaturated fats (also found in olive oil), which have been linked to lowered LDL cholesterol levels and weight loss.
 In fact, a recent longitudinal study published in The New England Journal of Medicine found that the healthy-fat Mediterranean diet was more effective than a diet that avoided fats altogether—so go ahead and indulge!